FAQs – Software Licensing

 For use with Visual Studio 2017, 2019, and 2022

-The most up to date version is for .NET Framework 4.6.1 and will run on the following Windows Operating Systems for both 32 bit and 64 bit operating systems on all service packs.
+The legacy version for .NET Framework 4.6.1 and will run on the following Windows Operating Systems for both 32 bit and 64 bit operating systems on all service packs.

 • Windows 11 – 64 bit